-NR (Nicotinamide Riboside): A Complete Guide To The Supplement For Mitochondrial Health & Longevity
+NR: A Complete Guide To Nicotinamide Riboside, The Supplement For Longevity

 Much of what comprises this industry, however, simply hides aging from the outside—it doesn't actually counter the aging process on a cellular level from the inside out.
 There's no "fountain of youth" pill just yet.

-But, it turns out, scientists do think they're getting closer to longevity in a capsule in the form of something called nicotinamide riboside (NR), which they're formulating into increasingly popular supplements that claim to boost energy and longevity, prevent disease, and slow the aging process.
+But, it turns out, scientists do think they're getting closer to longevity in a capsule in the form of something called nicotinamide riboside (NR), which they're formulating into increasingly popular supplements that claim to enhance energy and longevity, maintain health, and support the aging process.*

-Nicotinamide riboside (NR) is a newly discovered form of vitamin B3, which is found in trace amounts in milk.
-No one really thought much about it until scientists discovered that our bodies convert NR into something called nicotinamide adenine dinucleotide (NAD+).
-And NAD+—at least for aging researchers—is kind of a big deal.
+Nicotinamide riboside (NR) is a newly discovered form of vitamin B3 that is found naturally in trace amounts in milk.
+No one really thought much about NR until scientists discovered that our bodies can convert NR into something called nicotinamide adenine dinucleotide (NAD+).
+And NAD+—at least for healthy-aging researchers—is kind of a big deal.

 NAD+ is a coenzyme found in all living cells, and it plays a vital role in energy metabolism and maintaining proper cell functioning.
-Levels of NAD+ also happen to decline significantly as we get older, and these declining levels seem to drive the aging process.
+Levels of NAD+ also happen to decline significantly as we get older, and these declining levels apparently drive the aging process.

 Here, learn about the fascinating connection between NR and NAD+, the potential benefits of taking an NR supplement, and more.